-And, here’s what matters most.
+And, here’s why that matters.
 A new mom will trust her doctor to make that recommendation.
 In fact, 79% of moms received formula samples while still in the hospital, or at a baby checkup.
-The doctor gives her a sample and all mom hears is…
+The doctor gives her a formula sample and all that mom hears is…

 “This is what I suggest you use.”

 See, she’s still unsure of her new role.
 So, with her doctor’s words, she can breathe a sigh of relief.
 It’s an answer to her biggest worry.
 She’s found a formula to feed her baby — and 8/10 times she’ll go buy it.

 If you guessed that she’s headed to the store now, to pick up that sample brand after her appointment, you’re 100% correct.
 That’s what 84% of moms will do — buy the same brand doctor recommended.